Computer-Science-Girlies/cs-girlies-com/WARP.md

 - All UI components follow shadcn/ui conventions and should be imported from `@/components/ui/`
 - The site is focused on community building and resource sharing for women in computer science
 - Data files in `src/data/` should be updated when adding new resources or community content
+- External links are centralized in `src/lib/constants.ts` for easy maintenance
+- TypeScript configuration is intentionally relaxed for faster development